InjectiveLabs/injective-ts/.gitbook/querying/querying-api/querying-indexer-transaction.md

 console.log(broadcastTxResponse)
 ```

-- get a response for broadcasting a cosmos tsx.
-Check out `@injectivelabs/wallet-ts`'s `MsgBroadcaster` class for more details on broadcasting a cosmos tsx
+### Fetch response for broadcasting a cosmos transactions.
+Check out `@injectivelabs/wallet-ts`'s `MsgBroadcaster` class for more details on broadcasting a cosmos transactions

 ```ts
 import { IndexerGrpcTransactionApi } from '@injectivelabs/sdk-ts'